Personalized Learning Academy for Connected Education

 We have all experienced trying something we are not good at.
 It is frustrating, and if you are being graded, it can feel like all of your other talents are being unfairly ignored as you flounder in one difficult subject.
 In life, a person’s talent for building on their strengths to bolster against their weaknesses is an important part of being strong and resilient.

 Students in the P.L.A.C.E. are encouraged to bring all of their talents and interests together as they learn.
 A student that struggles in science but excels in music or art is encouraged to use those talents in learning.
 Instead of limiting a student to multiple choice tests or essays, they can write songs, paint murals, or choose any other medium they are confident in to help them demonstrate their learning.

 As much as it is possible, we also encourage students to pursue their interests while practicing skills.
 Instead of assigning a topic for writing essays, we let students choose a subject they are interested in.
 That way they can engage in something they are passionate about while mastering the skill of writing.

 Every student is different.
 They have different strengths and talents and learn in different ways and at different paces.
 Not only that, but an individual student may learn one subject faster or slower than another subject.
 We all know that our own ability to learn can also vary widely from one day to the next.

 With this in mind, we give students the opportunity to learn without the time restrictions of a regular classroom.
 They can push ahead in a subject they are passionate about or talented in.
 They can take extra time with a subject they need more practice on.
 They won’t get frustrated because they can’t keep up with an artificial pace set by the school calendar, or stalled by a class that is not moving as fast as they are able.

-Should you have questions or would like additional information, please feel free to reach out and contact our Select P.L.A.C.E. faculty: Mr. Ronnie Lawhead or Mr. Jared Kempton.
+Should you have questions or would like additional information, please visit our website or feel free to reach out and contact our Select P.L.A.C.E. faculty: Mr. Ronnie Lawhead or Mr. Jared Kempton.